-Ability to Benefit
+Ability to Benefit and Undergraduate Probationary Admittance

 Grace accepts students into the Undergraduate program, on a limited basis, who have not earned a high school diploma or possess a GED.
+Applicants who are eligible for Title-IV Financial Aid based on their status as a citizen of the United States and do not possess a GED or valid high school diploma must take and successfully pass the Ability to Benefit Test in order to qualify for those Title-IV benefits.
+Once a student has completed all the other admissions requirements, they will be accepted on Probationary Status.
 Applicants who wish to be admitted into the Ability to Benefit program must first take the Ability to Benefit test.
 Requests to take the test must be made with the Director of Admissions and Enrollment in Student Services.
 There is an additional fee for this service that is determined by the test administrator.